vblanco20-1/vulkan-guide/docs/chapter-3/triangle_mesh_code.md

 When we are done with the writing, we unmap the data.
 It is possible to keep the pointer mapped and not unmap it immediately, but that is an advanced technique mostly used for streaming data, which we don't need right now.
 Mapping and then unmapping the pointer lets the driver know that the write is finished, and will be safer.

 To copy the data, we use `memcpy` directly.
-Note that its not necesary to use memcpy, but in many implementations `memcpy` will be the fastest way to copy a chunk of memory.
+Note that it's not necesary to use memcpy, but in many implementations `memcpy` will be the fastest way to copy a chunk of memory.

 Our `upload_mesh` function is finished (for now), and we are uploading the triangle.
 There should be no validation errors when you try to run the application.